junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### draft notes

+start with Doctor sonic the cherubs away, Dean: "I want one of these" Doctor: "sorry, limited edition, only one in the universe" Dean: "Who are you?" +intro below

 Doctor: "Don't blink, don't look them in the eyes" Dean: "What's wrong with their eyes" Amy: "Trust me, you don't want to know."

 (Cas know about Doctor) Doctor: "Hello, I'm the Doctor, I'm a Time Lord.
 This is Amy, she's Scottish.
 We are time travelers.
 Any questions?
 No?
 Good.
 Now, where is Rory?"
 Cas: "Yes, I have questions.
 I thought Time Lords are extinct after the Time War, the whole Gallifrey fell."
 Dean: "What?"
 Doctor: "How?"
 Amy: "You're not human."
 Cas to Doctor: "Neither are you."
 Dean: "You know them?"
 Cas to Dean: "They are aliens."
 Dean: "You never thought to tell me?"
 Cas: "You never asked" Dean: "Any other aliens?"
 Cas: "A lot.
 Earth is not the only planet..."
-Amy: "Guys, focus.
+Amy: "Guys, focus!
 Not the time!"
 Dean: "Sorry" Cas: "Sorry" Amy: "Where is Rory?"
 Dean: "The Coffee Guy?"
 Cas: "I'm sorry but the statues touched him" Amy: "Doctor, where did they send him?"
 Doctor: "I don't know" Dean: "I might" (intro the book)

+Dean/Doctor: "Doc" "Don't call me Doc, it's Doctor to you"

 > Dean/Cas run into Doctor/Amy in Central Park (self-intros, Doctor/Cas discuss time flux)
 >